ComplianceAsCode/content/tests/README.md

 By default, the key at `~/.ssh/id_rsa.pub` is used.
 You can change default key used via `--ssh-pubkey` option.

 By default, the VM will be created on the user hypervisor, i.e. `qemu:///session`.
-For TestSuite this should be enough, in case you need the VM to reside under `qemu:///system`, use the install script with `--libvirt qemu:///system`.
+For Test Suite this should be enough, in case you need the VM to reside under `qemu:///system`, use the install script with `--libvirt qemu:///system`.

 When installing a RHEL VM, you will still need to subscribe it.

 *TIP*: Create a snapshot as soon as your VM is setup.
-This way, you can manually revert in case the test suite breaks something and fails to revert.\
+This way, you can manually revert in case the test suite breaks something and fails to revert.
+Do not use snapshot names starting with `ssg_`.\
-Do not use snapshot names starting with `ssg_`.
+You can create a snapshot using `virsh` or `virt-manager`.

 ### Container backends